msarisapim/Pointclouds_regist/README.md

 # Point Cloud Registration with Spatial and Color Data

 ## Overview

-This project focuses on enhancing point cloud registration by integrating spatial (geometric) and color (intensity) information for improved alignment accuracy.
-Utilizing both spatial and color attributes allows for more precise alignments, beneficial in datasets with distinct color patterns.
+This project advances point cloud registration by combining spatial and color information, enhancing alignment accuracy, especially in color-rich datasets.
+It includes RGB-D data acquisition from cameras, notebooks for same-source registration, and experiments with SIFT for point cloud registration.
+The project utilizes the RGB-D Object Dataset and data from Intel Realsense cameras, showcasing methodologies like SIFT and comparing results with the FPFH method for precise and robust point cloud alignment.

 ## RGB-D Data acquisition from camera
 - **RS_data_acquisition.ipynb**